Novoaleksandrovsky uezd: History

-Established 1795 under Vilna Governorate.
-Transferred to Kovno Governorate in 1843.
-Formal abolition in 1924 by Soviet authorities.
+Established 1795 under Vilna Governorate, it was transferred to the Kovno Governorate in 1843.
+In 1916, under the German occupation (Ober Ost) of World War I, two counties were formed in the area, Kreis Rakischki (Rokiškis county) and Kreis Saldutischki (Saldutiškis county).
+Shortly after the Russian Revolution, since 1919, the territory belonged to the independent Lithuania.

 Demographics

-At the time of the Russian Empire Census of 1897, Zarasai County had a population of 208,487.
+At the time of the Russian Empire Census of 1897, Novoaleksandrovsky uezd had a population of 208,487.
 Of these, 49.8% spoke Lithuanian, 16.8% Belarusian, 12.7% Yiddish, 9.9% Russian, 8.9% Polish, 1.8% Latvian and 0.1% German as their native language.